agustinunlp/Test/readme.txt

 }

 Resolution:
-Test.java is a class that has a main() that does the hole job.
-I parse a text, in paragraphs, then in sentences and then in words, I use an algorithm to stem the words (stemming is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form—generally a written word form))
+Test.java is a class that has a main() method that does the hole job.
+I parsed a text, in paragraphs, then in sentences and then in words, I used an algorithm to stem the words (stemming is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form—generally a written word form))
 Yo can see more about the library in http://snowball.tartarus.org/ The version and dependency package was managed with maven